Wildlife of the Maldives: Fish

-There is a wide diversity of sealife in the Maldives archipelago, with corals and over 2,000 species of fish, ranging from colorful reef fish to the Blacktip reef shark, moray eels, and a wide variety of rays: manta ray, stingray, and eagle ray.
-The Maldivian waters are also home for the whale shark.
-The waters around the Maldives are abundant in rare species of biological and commercial value, with tuna fisheries being traditionally one of the main commercial resources of the country, with shells.

-In the few ponds and marshes there are freshwater fish, like Chanos chanos and other smaller species.
+There is a wide diversity of sea life in the Maldives, with corals and over 2,000 species of fish, ranging from colourful reef fish to the blacktip reef shark, moray eels, and a wide variety of rays: manta ray, stingray, and eagle ray.
+The Maldivian waters are also home to the whale shark.
+The waters around the Maldives are abundant in rare species of biological and commercial value, with tuna fisheries being one of the traditional commercial resources.
+In the few ponds and marshes there are freshwater fish, like milkfish (Chanos chanos) and smaller species.
 The tilapia or mouth-breeder was introduced by a UN agency in the 1970s.